 TitleImplementation of the Declaration on the Denuclearization of Africa : resolutions / adopted by the General Assembly.

-Condemns the massive buildup of South Africa's military machine, in particular its frenzied acquisition of nuclear-weapon capability for repressive and aggressive purposes and as an instrument of blackmail; takes note with great concern of recent reports that collaboration between Israel and South Africa has resulted in the development by South Africa of a nuclear-tipped missile; welcomes the report of the Secretary-General on South Africa's nuclear-tipped ballistic missile capability, submitted in accordance with paragraph 6 of its resolution 44/113 B; commends the adoption by the Security Council of resolutions 558 (1984) of 13 Dec.
-1984 and 591 (1986) of 28 Nov.
-1986 on the question of South Africa, with a view to blocking the existing loopholes in the arms embargo so as to render it more effective and to prohibiting, in particular, all forms of cooperation and collaboration with the racist regime of South Africa in the nuclear field; demands once again that South Africa submit forthwith all its nuclear installations and facilities to inspection by IAEA.
+Condemns the massive buildup of South Africa's military machine, in particular its frenzied acquisition of nuclear-weapon capability for repressive and aggressive purposes and as an instrument of blackmail; demands that South Africa and all other foreign interests put an immediate end to the exploration for and exploitation of uranium resources in Namibia; calls upon all States, corporations, institutions and individuals to terminate forthwith all forms of military and nuclear collaboration with the racist regime; requests the Disarmament Commission to consider as a matter of priority during its substantive session in 1989 South Africa's nuclear capability, taking into account, inter alia, the findings of the report of the UN Institute for Disarmament Research on South Africa's nuclear capability; commends the adoption by the Security Council of resolutions 558 (1984) and 591 (1986) on the question of South Africa, with a view to blocking the existing loopholes in the arms embargo so as to render it more effective and prohibiting, in particular, all forms of co-operation and collaboration with the racist régime of South Africa in the nuclear field.